What are my rights as a tenant?

 If it is not practical to install insulation into an existing building, due to its physical design or structure, then the requirement to install insulation in those spaces can be delayed until access to them is possible (e.g. when the landlord makes renovations to the house).
 Read more about the exceptions.

 You can find more information about the insulation requirements for rental homes on the Tenancy Services website.

 Back to top

-What are the requirements for smoke alarms in rental properties from 1 July 2016?
+What are the requirements for smoke alarms in rental properties?

 Smoke alarms must be installed in all rental homes.
 All smoke alarms installed after 1 July 2016 must be the ten-year, long-life models that comply with certain manufacturing standards.